-This is encouraging news and correlates with recent surveys of Finance executives on the adoption of and interest in cloud-based applications.
+There is encouraging news that correlates with surveys of Finance executives on the adoption of and interest in cloud-based applications.
 Adoption appears to be accelerating as Finance departments are becoming more confident in the security of cloud applications and more aware of the benefits.

 So what did the Gartner research note say?
 Gartner clients can access the report on Gartner’s website, but here’s a quick synopsis.
 The report – authored by Gartner analysts Nigel Rayner, Chris Iervolino, and John Van Decker – stated that, “After years of lagging behind other domains in cloud adoption, cloud is hot in all areas of financial applications.
 CFOs and IT leaders need to understand how to capitalize on the opportunities of transitioning finance systems and processes to the cloud without being caught out by the challenges.”